evanj/grpclb_experiment/README.md

 gRPC includes a "lookaside" load balancing implementation called grpclb, although it is now deprecated in favour of xDS: https://groups.google.com/forum/#!msg/grpc-io/0yGihF-EFQo/A4QKdXffBwAJ.
 Instead of the client directly making all decisions, it asks a load balancer about which backends it should talk to, then just uses round-robin load balancing between them.
 Sadly, it is not well documented, and I suspect extremely rarely used given the lack of information out there.
 Most people probably use either:

-* Send all requests to a single server (default behaviour)
+* Send all requests to a single server (default behaviour).
-* Spread requests across all backends using This repository contains a small experiment to play with it.
+* Spread requests across all backends using a Kubernetes headless service and the built-in round-robin load balancer.
+* Service mesh proxy (Envoy, Linkerd)

 There is also a new experimental load balancer called XDS that is part of the Envoy/Istio projects that are designed to eventually replace grpclb with something that is more broadly supported.
 See https://github.com/grpc/grpc-go/issues/3286 https://www.envoyproxy.io/docs/envoy/latest/api-docs/xds_protocol

+See also my blog post on this subject: https://www.evanjones.ca/grpc-load-balancing.html

+TODO: Implement an XDS version: https://github.com/grpc/grpc-go/tree/master/examples/features/xds

 ## Running the server, load balancer and client all locally